 How To Wire Batteries In Parallel

 To wire batteries in parallel, it’s super simple.
 All you have to do is connect all the positive terminals together and all the negative terminals together.
-So, if you have two 12-volt batteries with 50 amp-hours each, connecting them in parallel will still give you 12 volts, but the capacity will double to 100 amp-hours.
+If you have two 12-volt batteries with 50 amp-hours each, you can make them into a 12 volt 100 amp-hour battery by connecting them in this way..

 As far as where to make the main positive and negative connections, you can tap into the battery at any positive and negative point, but it's best to choose points that are equidistant from each terminal.
 So basically, you want to make your main positive and negative connections as close to the middle between your two batteries as possible.
 Or, at the very least, make sure the distance from your connection point is the same to each battery.